 The Buddha said that virtue is the foundation of the path.
-Virtue is the ground on which rest the higher aspects and factors of the Eightfold path.
-If this part of the path is weak, if one takes liberties with one's virtue and one bends the rules, it's going to weaken concentration and create impediments to the arising of wisdom.
-Thus out of faith and trust in the Buddha's teachings, and in the teachings of all the great monks and nuns, one resolves in a place which is deeper than the defilements, "I shall uphold these precepts as if they were a golden casket full of jewels; I shall hold them up to my head; I shall value them and protect them.
-They are of the Buddha."
+Virtue is the ground on which rest the higher aspects and factors of the Noble Eightfold Path.
+If this part of the path is weak, if one takes liberties with one's virtue and bends the rules, then it's going to weaken concentration and create impediments to the arising of wisdom.
+Thus out of faith and trust in the Buddha's teachings, and in the teachings of all the great monks and nuns one knows about, one resolves in a place which is deeper than the defilements, "I shall uphold these precepts as if they were a golden casket full of jewels; I shall hold them up to my head; I shall value them and protect them.
+These are of the Buddha."

-One famous meditation teacher used to make sure that the monks would look after their alms bowls by telling them to regard their bowls as the Buddha's head.
+One famous meditation teacher used to tell his monk disciples that they should look after their alms bowls as if the bowls were the Buddha's head.
 One should regard virtue as what's on top of the Buddha's head, or even higher.
-One should hold it in such reverence and value it so much that one would not dare to deliberately go against any advice or pronouncement of the Lord Buddha.
-Eventually, as one develops greater concentration and wisdom, one's faith in the Buddha's teaching grows to the extent that you would not transgress these precepts even for the sake of life.
+One should hold it in such reverence and value it so much that one would not dare to deliberately go against any advice or pronouncement coming from Lord Buddha.
+Eventually, as one develops greater concentration and wisdom, one's faith and confidence in the Buddha's teaching grow to the extent that one would not transgress these precepts even for the sake of life.
 It becomes almost impossible to do so.
-The mind values them so highly because they came from the Tathagata, because they lead to Nibbana and because, by empowering the mind to achieve concentration, they open up the door for wisdom to enter.
+The mind values them so highly because they come from the Tathágata, because they lead to Nibbána, and because, by empowering the mind to achieve concentration, they open up the door for wisdom to enter.

 At first one just has ordinary confidence and faith.
-But with each realisation and with each deep insight, one's confidence and faith are transformed - not into love or worship, but into something higher and deeper than that.
+But with each realization and with each deep insight, one's confidence and faith are transformed not into love or worship, but into something higher and deeper than that.
 They are transformed into an enormous respect for that which is the highest of all.
-As it is said in the Ratana-Sutta: "Na tena dhammena samatthi kinci" - "There is nothing equal to the Dhamma. of the Buddha" (Sutta-Nipata, v.225).
-Once one realizes that it is more valuable than anything else in the whole world, one would never transgress in the realm of virtue, one would never hurt, devalue, or demean virtue.
+As it is said in the Ratanásutta: "Na tena dhammena samatthi kiñci There is nothing equal to this Dhamma" (Suttánipáta, v.225).
+Once one realizes that the Dhamma is more valuable than anything else in the whole world, one would never transgress, damage, devalue, or demean virtue.

 As virtue becomes strong in the practitioner, concentration happens by itself.
 It happens simply because the mind becomes pure.
-Pure means free from defilements.
-It is actions which defile the mind, actions of body and speech, and also the thoughts which precede visible actions.
-The practice of virtue is getting hold of the mind which is being defiled by habitual patterns of unskilful reactions, the reactions of a crazy person, the reactions of a person who just cannot see.
-The mind is covered up with "grease" and "dust" so it can not really see its own welfare.
-The practice of virtue is the first shining and cleaning up of the mind, getting rid of the accumulated dust and grime of many lifetimes.
+To become pure means to become free from defilements.
+It is actions that defile the mind, actions of body and speech, and also the thoughts which precede visible actions.
+The practice of virtue means getting hold of the mind that is being defiled by habitual patterns of unskillful reactions, the reactions of a crazy person, the reactions of a person who just cannot see.
+The mind is covered up with "grease" and "dust" so it cannot really see its own welfare.
+The practice of virtue is the first shining and cleaning up of the mind, wiping away the accumulated dust and grime of many lifetimes.